appscode/blog/content/post/loki-setup-kubedb/index.md

 ## Install Loki in Kubernetes

 For installing Loki in Kubernetes, there is an official helm chart available.
 You'll find it [here](https://github.com/grafana/helm-charts/tree/main/charts/loki-distributed).
-Here, we install loki-distributed helm chart in loki namespace which will run Grafana Loki in mircoservice mode.
+Here, we install loki-distributed helm chart in loki namespace which will run Grafana Loki in microservice mode.

 ```bash
 helm repo add grafana https://grafana.github.io/helm-charts